 With just a handful of basic ingredients, you can have this meatless dinner on the table in under half an hour.
-Great weeknight dinner option!
+Great dinner idea for tonight?
+You bet!

 It has a creamy, yet light, sauce that tastes absolutely delicious.
 All sound good?
 Read on…

 This time we decided to take one of our favorite dishes and simply remove the meat.
 This mushroom stroganoff came out fantastic!

 Why this Recipe Works

 - Rich, Earthy Flavors: Mushrooms, especially varieties like baby bella, provide a deep, earthy flavor which is the cornerstone of this dish.
 Their meaty texture makes the stroganoff hearty and satisfying.

 - Creamy and Comforting: The combination of sour cream, flour, and broth creates a thick, creamy sauce that’s comforting and rich.
 It perfectly coats the noodles, offering a satisfying mouthfeel.